You are currently viewing What is Income Tax – For Beginners

 It is every tax payer’s responsible to announce their Income to the Department of Income Tax by filing a form prescribed by Govt. of India.
 It has to be done at the end of every financial year.

 This Income Tax Return Form sums up your income made in that financial year.
-The income can be from salary, business, from housing property, pension or even from capital gains.
+The income can be from salary, business, housing property, pension or even from capital gains.

 How to avoid Income Tax Penalties

 Being Indian citizen, it is completely your responsibility to pay the income tax on time, if you forget to do it on time then you have face serious implications from Income Tax Department.
-To avoid such implications follow these points
+To avoid such implications, follow these points.

 • Fill the ITR form correctly, this inform the government about your income and the tax you paid on it.